Does a Wellness Check Go on Your Record? Welfare Check?

 Interested parties can run a public record search on themselves or loved ones to see if the wellness check shows and to be sure future employment and housing prospects won’t be affected.

-After checking, it’s a good idea to get familiar with your rights, state laws, what shows on a wellness check, at what point wellness checks become harassment and how to stop them if you or someone is alive and well.
+After checking, it’s a good idea to get familiar with your rights, state laws, what shows on a wellness check, at what point wellness checks become harassment and ways to stop them if you or someone is alive and well.

 Wellness Checks Definition & Explanation